GeniusPilot2016/NeoBleeper/docs/TROUBLESHOOTING.md

 - **Check Windows volume mixer:**
   Make sure NeoBleeper is not muted in the system volume mixer.
 - **Try the "Test System Speaker" button:**
-  If enabled, use it to test your PC speaker.
-If disabled, you must use your regular sound device.
+  Use it to test your PC speaker.
 - **Read the warning messages:**
   NeoBleeper will provide specific instructions if it cannot access your system speaker.